bombasticSlacks/Aspirant/Game/Magic-Training.md

 #### Attuned
 Your character has a basic understanding of magic.

-When wielding a [Focus](Example-Gear#Focus), your character can perform simple cantrips of magic and operate magical items using the [Channel](Channel) skill.
-When wielding a [Reagent Bag](Example-Gear#Reagent%20Bag), your character can aid in rituals of magic and operate magical structures and places of power using the [Ritual](Ritual) skill.
-Your [Knowledge](Knowledge) extends to magic.
+When wielding a [Focus](Example-Gear#Focus), your character can perform simple cantrips of magic and operate magical items using the [Will](Spirit#Will) skill.
+When wielding a [Reagent Bag](Example-Gear#Reagent%20Bag), your character can aid in rituals of magic and operate magical structures and places of power using the [Attunement](Spirit#Attunement) skill.
+Your [Memory](Intelligence#Memory) extends to magic.
 With further training, you could learn to do greater acts of magic.

 #### Distant Channelling
 You gain access to the Far magical trait for spell attacks.
 Your narrative magic abilities have double the range before they suffer negatives.